 - Snow foam cannon, pump or spray bottle

-- Gloves and mask (wear at all times to protect yourself from the mould)
+- Gloves and mask (to protect yourself from the mould)

 1. Assess the Condition of the Car